-- 1. Assemble worksheets and arrange visits to Career Center offices If possible, State staff should conduct the validation on site except for data stored at the state level, i.e., wage record information.
+- 1. Assemble worksheets and either arrange visits to Career Center offices or review the electronic file housed in NEworks or ECM If appropriate, state staff should conduct the validation onsite except for data stored at the state level, i.e., wage record information.
 States have the flexibility to determine the most efficient source to use to validate the information when more than one source is specified.
-State staff shall notify local staff well in advance of when the onsite validation will occur to ensure local staff is available to assist in the validation.
-State staff shall also inform local staff which records have been sampled, no more than one to two days in advance of the onsite review.
+State staff shall notify local staff well in advance of when the onsite validation, if any, will occur to ensure local staff is available to assist in the validation.
+State staff shall also inform local staff which records will be sampled, no more than one to two days in advance of the onsite review.
 This will make the review more efficient, while minimizing the possibility for changes to the case files. - 2.
-Assemble supporting documentation and complete worksheets The attached list identifies acceptable sources of information to meet documentation requirements. - 3.
+Assemble supporting documentation and complete worksheets See the following for a list that identifies acceptable sources of information to meet documentation requirements: http://wdr.doleta.gov/directives/attach/TEGL/TEGL-6-14-Attachment-A-Acc.pdf - 3.
 Examine summary and analytical reports The software calculates the error rate for each element and produces separate summary and analytical reports for each group.

 To ensure integrity and authority of the data validation process, Nebraska conducts the data validation process through the Nebraska Department of Labor's Office of Legal Counsel.
-The staff monitor who is assigned to this office is responsible for conducting the review of participant records, and the submittal of the annual data validation report to ETA.
+The state monitor who is assigned to this office is responsible for conducting the review of Rev. 6/8/2015 participant records, and the submittal of the annual data validation report to ETA.
 Participant records will be reviewed in both paper and electronic format.